o3de/o3de.org/content/docs/user-guide/components/reference/atom/light.md

 ---

 {{< preview-new >}}
-The **Light** component simulates soft studio light by emitting various types of punctual and area lights.
+The **Light** component simulates soft studio light by allowing creation of various types of punctual and area lights.
 The types of lights available are Point (sphere), Point (simple punctual), Spot (disk), Spot (simple punctual), Capsule, Quad, and Polygon.
 - Point (sphere), Spot (disk), Capsule, Quad, and Polygon are area lights.
 They most accurately simulate real world light sources.
-- Point (simple punctual) and Spot (simple punctual) are punctual lights.
+- Point (simple punctual) and Spot (simple punctual) are punctual lights, which are infinitesimally small lights.
 They are slightly more performant than their area light counterparts, but produce simpler light effects.
 - Point (sphere) and Spot (disk) light types support shadow effects.
 - Quad and Polygon light types can emit light from one or both directions.
 - Quad light type optionally supports fast approximation, which produces a more efficient but lower quality light effect.